dkd/plantuml/README.md

 - you can choose between PNG or SVG images by setting the `plantuml` macro argument to either `png` or `svg`

+## Known issues

+- PlantUML diagrams are not rendered inside a PDF export, see https://github.com/dkd/plantuml/issues/1

 ## TODO

 - add image caching